In 2024, one graduate- or postdoctoral-level Phyllis Horton Research Award valued at $5,000 will be awarded.

 - Clarity of the lay summary in communicating the research project and its relevance to the general public

-- Merit of the student as indicated by references and the supervisor’s letter.
+- Merit of the trainee as indicated by references and the supervisor’s letter.

-A student applying for this award must submit an application by email to [email protected] as a document/attachment using 12 pt.
+A trainee applying for this award must submit an application by email to [email protected] as a document/attachment using 12 pt.
 Times New Roman, single-spaced.
-The student’s full name should be in the file name.
+The applicant’s full name should be in the file name.

 Applications must include the following: